There are three groups of scholarships available for students at Western Sydney University:

 - Honours Scholarships - Honours Scholarships provide opportunities for exceptional students who have demonstrated academic excellence in their studies, and are either undertaking or intending to commence their Bachelor Honours year at Western Sydney University.
 Learn more here (opens in a new window).

 - Sports Scholarships - The University offers Sports Scholarships to new and continuing students.
 Learn more here (opens in a new window).

 - Opportunity Scholarships - The University is committed to providing a number of scholarship opportunities, to support access for talented students from equity and educationally disadvantaged backgrounds.
 Apply through the University Admission Centre (UAC) (opens in a new window)

 - Indigenous Scholarships - Western Sydney University aims to encourage academically gifted Australian Indigenous students who are either commencing or continuing their tertiary education.
-Apply through the University Admission Centre (UAC) (opens in a new window)
+To apply for scholarships in this category you only need to submit one application via the link provided on the Indigenous Scholarships page (opens in a new window).

 The University annually awards donor funded scholarships, providing support for students based on both academic achievement and equity considerations.
 This funding is made possible through the generous support of our donors, who may be an alumnus, business, individual, Council or other organisation with an interest in the University.